Charity Film Festival

 A Celebration Of Charity Film And The Community That Creates It

-The Saltways Charity Film Festival is a one-day celebration of the very best in nonprofit storytelling.
-We believe that how charities tell their stories matters — that films made with dignity, genuine partnership, and creative ambition do more good in the world than those that do not.
+The Charity Film Festival is a one-day celebration of the very best in charity films and ethical storytelling.
+We believe that how charities tell their stories matters — that films made with dignity, genuine partnership, and creative ambition do more good in the world.

 This festival exists to find those films, celebrate the people who made them, and bring our sector together to learn from each other, connect with people who share the same values, and be genuinely inspired.